stormchaserroleplaying/stormchaserRPG/Spells/Cantrips/Evocation/index.md

 *You emit a burst of thunderous energy.*

-Make a evocation attack roll vs the Constitution defence of each creature other than you within range.
+Make an evocation attack roll vs the Constitution defence of each creature other than you within range.
 On a hit, a creature takes 1d6 + your spellcasting ability modifier sonic damage.
 The sound from this spell can be heard up to 100 feet away.

 ## Touch of Combustion
 *Evocation Cantrip*<br>